jamesraymusic/jamesraymusic.github.io/lyrics/without-a-song.md

 [Chorus]
 _Without a song_

-I've got my trouble and woe, but sure as I know
+I've got my troubles and woe, but sure as I know
 The Jordan will roll
 And I'll get along, as sure as a song
 Is in my soul

-I'll never know, what makes the grass so tall
+I'll never know, what makes the trees go tall
-I'll never know, what makes the rain to fall
+I'll never know, what makes the raindrops fall
 I only know, there ain't no love at all
 Without a song